 Where does this path go?

-So if the way is God’s path leading us to a destination, where are we headed?
+So if the way was God’s path leading us to a destination, where were we meant to be headed?

-You are also to say to this people, ‘This is what YHWH says: ‘Behold, I set before you the way of life and the way of death.’
+You are also to say to this people, ‘This is what YHWH says: ‘Behold, I set before you the way of life [derek ha-khayim] and the way of death [derek ha-mawet].’

-Provided YHWH has one path for us to follow, every other path leads to death:
+YHWH provided one path for us to follow, every other path led to death:

-There is a way that seems right to a man, but its end is the way of death.
+There is a way [derek] that seems right to a man, but its end is the way of death [dar’ke mawet].

-But the good news is, YHWH is our Guide and with His help we can confidently walk in the right direction.
+But the good news is, YHWH is our Guide and with His help we can confidently walk in the right direction… the path of life!

 Salvation and the Path of Life

-Even greater news is that YHWH provides a way for us to escape eternal death.
+Even greater news was that YHWH provided a way for us to escape eternal death.
 Rather than dodging death we are to follow a straight path to life eternal.
 From this path we will find salvation:

 This is what YHWH says: “Maintain justice and do what is right, for My salvation is coming soon, and My righteousness will be revealed.”